lee-dohm/stargate-rp-resources/notes.md

 * One PS at 11-
 * Shadowing
 * Stealth
-* TF: Small wind-powered boats or horses
+* TF: Horses, or small wind-powered boats
 * AK: Home country or region 8-

 ### Tau'ri

-The Tau'ri are humans of Earth, raised in one of the modern cultures of the world.
+The Tau'ri are humans of Earth, raised in one of the developed countries of the world such as the United States, Canada, or Russia.

 * Acting
 * Climbing